-Abstract: Measures of income polarization are often motivated as quantifying conflict potential in a society.
+Measures of income polarization are motivated as quantifying conflict potential in a society.
 The key premise is that individuals share a feeling of “group identity” with people with similar income and feel “alienated” from people distant in income.
 The group identity element makes the concept of polarization distinct from the concept of inequality.
-Existing measures of polarization however assume static societies.
-We argue that this is unsatisfactory and propose a measure that incorporates the dynamics of income over time in its elaboration.
+Existing measures of polarization assume static societies.
+We argue that this is unsatisfactory and propose a measure that is sensitive to the dynamics of income over time.
 This inter-temporal income polarization measure introduces memory parameters that allow past income differences to determine the degree of current alienation and identification in a society.
-This leads to measures of income polarization that are sensitive to the history of interpersonal proximity and distances in income trajectories.
-We illustrate the empirical relevance of this longitudinal perspective with an application based on administrative data on labour income of cohorts of Italians.
+This leads to measures that are sensitive to the history of interpersonal proximity and distances in income trajectories.
+We illustrate the empirical relevance of this perspective with an application based on administrative data on labour income of several Italian cohorts.
+Estimates of polarization decline dramatically once the history of proximity is taken into account.
+This suggests that the level of polarization we measure in a snapshot of the distribution may not reflect actual polarization process if the latter is based on durable bonds.

 Abstract: Using administrative data on the universe of labor market flows for Italy, we estimate the causal effect of job creation and destruction shocks on internal migration.
 We exploit plausibly exogenous variation resulting from mass hiring and layoff events at the establishment level.
 Our estimates show that job creation has a strong effect on in-migration while job destruction has a milder effect on out-migration.
 Crucially, we document that the large responsiveness of in-migration operates through changes in workers’ chosen destination alternatives.
 We show that these empirical findings can be reconciled by a simple model of migration enriched by labor demand shocks.